 Maintaining your deck adds curb appeal and increases your home value.
 Do you plan to sell your home?
 A safe and structurally sound deck is an added selling point.
 Regular deck inspections ensure your deck complies with safety standards, maximizing resale potential, protecting your investment and giving you peace of mind.

-Tools You’ll Need for a DIY Deck Inspection
+Tools You’ll Need for a DIY Deck Safety Inspection

 Before you begin your inspection, gather the necessary tools.
 Using these tools will make your DIY inspection safer and more manageable.